Oscar-an/HelloGit/README.md

 # HelloGit
-this is just try to test GitHub functionaly.
+this just try to test GitHub functionaly.